amyjxtan/Biomarkers-of-Recent-Marijuana-Usage/README.md

 - Run the code chunks sequentially to replicate the analysis and visualize results.

 ## Data
-The data used in this project focuses on potential biomarkers for marijuana use.
-These include biological and physiological measures collected under controlled conditions.
-Specific datasets are preprocessed and analyzed within the `.Rmd` file.
+The data used in this project are located in the `data` folder.
+It was provided as part of the COGS 137 course by [Dr. Shannon Ellis](https://shannon-ellis.com/).

 ## Results and Evaluation
 The analysis identifies specific biomarkers showing significant correlation with marijuana use, highlighting their potential for diagnostic purposes.
 Visualization and statistical summaries are provided in the output, emphasizing: